robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

-^ I’ve elided the other post types, but they undergo analogous changes to those made to `RSS2Post`. `Post` is changed from a class to a protocol definition, `PostType`; `RSS2Post` no longer needs to be a `class` at all, so we can use a value type.
+^ `Post` is changed from a class to a protocol definition, `PostType`, which `RSS2Post` conforms to.
+Not only does it not need to subclass, it doesn’t need to be a `class` at all.
 It has constants for its title, &c.; and it binds values to these instead of calling into a superclass’ initializer.
+We can assume the other `Post` types were treated similarly.

 ^ Note that in Swift, subclassing and conformance to a protocol use the same syntax; this is not a typo!
 We’re still conveying the same “is a” relationship as we were, but now we’re doing so without coupling `RSS2Post` to any particular implementation.

-^ `PostType` is pretty minimalistic now; it’s a model protocol, but it doesn’t conflate its purpose as a data model with any orthogonal concerns of parsing or presentation.
-There may not be any need to factor it out further, but what about the other protocols we may have written in our apps: delegate protocols?
+^ `PostType` is a minimal model protocol, and it doesn’t conflate that responsibility with orthogonal concerns of parsing or presentation.
+What about behaviour protocols?

 ---